isc-projects/stork/doc/user/dhcp.rst

 Kea DHCP Integration with Stork
 ===============================

-Earlier Kea versions than 3.0.0 exposed the control API via the Kea Control Agent daemon.
+Prior to version 3.0.0, Kea exposed the control API via the Kea Control Agent daemon.
 Communication with the other Kea daemons was routed through that daemon.
+From version 3.0.0 onward, each Kea daemon (DHCP4, DHCP6, D2, and NETCONF)
-Later Kea versions introduced a direct control channel to the Kea daemons (i.e., DHCP, D2, and NETCONF).
-The use of the Kea Control Agent is now deprecated.
+provides a direct control channel which works without the Kea Control Agent.
+As a result, the Kea Control Agent is deprecated as of Kea 3.0.0

-For Kea prior to version 3.0.0, Stork communicates with the Kea Control Agent to gather information about the DHCP servers it monitors.
-For Kea version 3.0.0 and later, Stork connects directly to the Kea DHCP and D2 daemons to collect information.
+The Stork agent can use that direct channel to communicate with each Kea daemon.
+Stork will continue to support communication with pre-3.0.0 Kea daemons using the Kea Control Agent until those Kea versions have reached the end of support.

-Kea instance detection begins by looking for the ``kea-ctrl-agent``, ``kea-dhcp4``, ``kea-dhcp6``, and ``kea-d2```` processes, which are expected to run with the ``-c`` parameter specifying the path to the configuration file.
+Kea instance detection begins by looking for the ``kea-ctrl-agent``, ``kea-dhcp4``, ``kea-dhcp6``, and ``kea-d2`` processes, which are expected to run with the ``-c`` parameter specifying the path to their configuration files.
-Stork agent then reads the following configuration parameters from this file:
+The Stork agent then reads the following configuration parameters from each file:

 - The listening control socket (``http-host`` and ``http-port`` for CA, and ``control-socket`` or ``control-sockets`` for other daemons)
 - The list of controlled daemons (for CA only -  ``control-sockets``)
 - The HTTP socket authorization credentials (``authentication``)

 Stork uses the first listening control socket.
-It supports both UNIX and HTTP sockets.
+It supports both UNIX domain and network sockets.

 Subnets and Networks
 ====================